 Descents The easiest descent from all the routes on Milldown is down the broad (snowy) gully just to the north of Boxing Day Buttress.
-It is also possible to descend in or near Short Gully with care.
+It is also possible to descend in or near Doggone Gully with care.
 Millfire descents are by going up then back down to the right of the climbs, which are only short routes so it's obvious!

 On the east flank of the NE ridge are a series of three icefalls, which can be climbed in sequence, with easy walking in between.
 All require a good freeze to come into condition and they catch a lot of sun so are best in a hard freeze in December or January.
 They are, in sequence, the Lower Flower, II * 50m, the Middle Piddle II 20m, and the 40-50m high Upper Gusher!
 Approximate locations are shown on the topo above.
 Pictured below is myself leading the thinly iced slabs on the Middle Piddle in December 2012.
 Picture thanks to Stephen Reid @ Needlesports

 Above - Another shot of the Middle Piddle.
 Higher up (but pictured below) the Upper Gusher gives a tremendous pitch of grade IV ice when formed.....

 The NE Ridge of Milldown gives a pleasant scramble, requiring both snow and a good freeze.
 If you stick fairly near the crest of the ridge this is about grade I/II.
 It is quite easy to bypass any difficulty you don't like the look of!
 It is not a very easy descent, better not to try descending this ridge unless you have climbed it first.

 On the NE ridge of Milldown, an enjoyable grade I/II scramble, December 2012.